bermau/py_quiz_for_knowledge/readme.md

   - quizzes are stored in an xml format.
   - the script opens a quiz and presents it.
   - can create a new quiz and store it in xml format.
+  - Answer options are shuffled.